Nawmal: Legacy

 Some user-created videos reached more than a million views on YouTube.
+According to NPR, Xtranormal's most successful videos featured a conversation between "a wise guy who is the voice of reason" and "a tone deaf, argumentative adversary".
+A popular subgenre of content involved career professionals satirizing their workplaces or students satirizing their college majors.

 In 2010, the short film Sleeping with Charlie Kaufman by director J Roland Kelly, animated entirely with Nawmal, premiered at the Little Rock Film Festival and was shown at The Rome International Film Festival in Rome, Georgia.
 Xtranormal videos once formed a recurring feature on the late night FNC talk show Red Eye w/ Greg Gutfeld, and were featured as part of a GEICO advertising campaign.
-The Micros series of shorts about the world of online has been the most popular Xtranormal web-series on YouTube.
+The Micros series of shorts about the world of online poker has been the most popular Xtranormal web-series on YouTube.
 Some videos created on Nawmal have appeared on shows such as The Colbert Report, The Kroll Show and Howard 100.

+A viral November 2010 cartoon by real estate manager Omid Malekan criticizing quantitative easing by the Federal Reserve was referenced by Federal Reserve Chairman Ben Bernanke in his memoir.